bower/decompress-zip/README.md

 Extracts the contents of the ZIP archive `file`.

+Returns a promise for an array containing details of what was extracted.

 The default value for `options` is `{ path: '.' }`.
 Currently `path` is the only option, and is the output path for the extraction.